 A Family may request an interim certification due to an increase income.
-In certain circumstances, such as FSS participation, it may be advantageous for the family to do so.
+In certain circumstances, such as FSS participation, it may be advantageous for the family to do so family income is reported the BHA shall consider any effect that the reduction in income may have on child care or disability assistance expense deductions.